smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

     other commands) only to locate the SMAMSGF message file, so that the SMA0992 message ID can be retrieved to format the escape message.
-    When the SMAFAILJOB is used within the Agent (LSAM) environment, that is, when the job\'s library list includes the LSAM libraries, then it is not necessary to specify this parameter.
+    When the SMAFAILJOB is used within the Agent (LSAM) environment, that is, when the job's library list includes the LSAM libraries, then it is not necessary to specify this parameter.
 However, this parameter makes it possible to use the command from outside of the LSAM environment, as long as the command name is qualified, as in this example:

-The SMAFAILJOB command is especially useful for the Agent\'s Multi-Step Script jobs, and it can be used in the Captured Data Response Rules for these Agent automation features: Message Management, Operator Replay, and the SCANSPLF command.
+The SMAFAILJOB command is especially useful for the Agent's Multi-Step Script jobs, and it can be used in the Captured Data Response Rules for these Agent automation features: Message Management, Operator Replay, and the SCANSPLF command.
 In SCANSPLF applications, the SMAFAILJOB can